adorton/ad-pipeline/README.md

     ethnicity and other demographic information).
   * `target_market` - Brief description of the geographic locale and/or target
     market (country, city, local language, etc).
+  * `campaign_message` - The campaign message that will be run through an LLM in order to tailor it to the target audience and target market, translating to the target language and locale if needed.
 * **PSD Template Files** - One or more PSD (Photoshop Document) files, each containing a placeholder smart object for the product photo, a text layer for campaign verbiage and another text layer for call to action (e.g. "Buy Now").